azkaban/azkaban/docs/useAzkaban.rst

 Every user is validated through the UserManager to prevent invalid users from being added.
-Groups and Proxy users are also check to make sure they are valid and to see if the admin is allowed to add them to the project.
+Groups and Proxy users are also checked to make sure they are valid and to see if the admin is allowed to add them to the project.